younix/wii/README.md

 wii
 ===

-Web client for Irc It!
+Simple Web frontend for Irc It!